 - Similar to eLearning courses, you can add intermittent checkpoints or end of video assessments.

 - You can offer branching options (at certain decision points, learners make choices that take them through unique pathways).
 This approach creates a highly sticky learning experience plus it enables you to move the cognition level to the application (from recall or understand).

 - Similar to other eLearning courses, you can track the learners’ progress as the interactive videos support both SCORM and Tin Can.

 What Are The Key Features Of An Interactive Video Framework?

-At EI Design, we had created our interactive video-based learning framework three years ago to help our customers see a 10X impact vis-à-vis tractional video-based learning.
+At EI, we had created our interactive video-based learning framework three years ago to help our customers see a 10X impact vis-à-vis tractional video-based learning.

 Highlights Of Our Interactive Video-Based Learning Framework

 - Extensive range of interactions that will keep the learners engaged.
 You can use them to create a sticky learning experience (similar to interactions in an eLearning course).